OpenDroneMap/docs/sw/_sources/requesting-features.rst.txt

 Try to start by searching these sources to see if someone else has already brought it up.
 Sometimes a feature is already in the works, or has at least been discussed.

+To request the addition of support for new drone cameras: please share a set of test images on the `datasets channel on the forum <https://community.opendronemap.org/c/datasets/10>`_.
+Without test images there's not much the developers can do.

 And importantly, the trick is to listen: if someone within the project says: "This is a big lift, we need MONEY or TIME or SOMEONE TO HELP CODE IT" (or possibly a combination of the three) then there are two answers that work really well in response: